-The first step in potty training is managing your puppy’s environment so that she is unable to practice any undesirable behavior.
+The first step in potty training is managing your puppy’s environment so that she is unable to make mistakes.
 The easiest way to do this is by confinement.
 By nature, dogs do not prefer to soil their living area, which you can use to your advantage when potty training your pup.
-Most of the time, you can confine your puppy in an area such as a 4x4 exercise pen setting atop a 5x5 piece of linoleum, or in a small room.
+Most of the time, you can confine your puppy in an area such as a 4x4 exercise pen atop a 5x5 piece of linoleum, or in a small room.
 However, at high-risk times when mistakes are likely to happen (“hot times”) you should make the confinement area even smaller.
 If your puppy is crate trained, a crate works great for this.
 (The ideal crate provides a space large enough for your pup to comfortably stand up, turn around, and lie down with outstretched legs.)
 If you do not want to crate train your dog, be sure to tether her to you with a leash and then watch her very closely during all hot times.

 Most mistakes occur when puppies are given too much responsibility too early.
 Don’t wait for your puppy to tell you when she needs to go potty until she is at least five months of age and completely potty trained.
 Instead, take her to potty at consistent intervals.
 (Tip: Set a timer to make this easy for you.
-Another tip: keep a potty diary so that you have a sense of how often your puppy goes pees or poops.)
+Another tip: Keep a potty diary so that you have a sense of how often your puppy goes pees or poops.)

 Until you know your pup's potty pattern, take her outside more often than you think she needs to go (start with every 30-60 minutes, and evaluate from there).
 Be sure to also let her potty within ten minutes of waking up, being let out of her crate or exercise pen, eating, drinking, chewing, or vigorous activity/excitement.

 If your puppy doesn’t go potty within three minutes of being let out, bring her back inside, closely confine her or monitor her for ten minutes, and then try again.
-Repeat this process until she goes potty!
+Repeat this process until she goes potty.

 Bladder production slows down overnight, so puppies can often hold their bladders overnight (if they are closely confined).
 When your pup is very young, you may need to get up in the middle of the night to take her to potty.
 If you are sleeping with her crate/confinement area close to you (highly recommended!), you will likely hear her stirring when she wakes up.
 If you are a heavy sleeper, consider putting a little bell on her collar so that you will wake up when she begins to move about.